Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 A woman in a pink skirt and white top twirling with joy at the Mallorca marina, with yachts and palm trees in the background.

-BUS: If you’re looking to travel to Mallorca, Spain more frugally, there’s a bus that serves the airport.
-Catch the A1 line from the Aeroport - Sortides stop and ride for 14 minutes over 3 stops until you arrive at the 456-Alexandre Rosselló - Àrea d'intercanvi Sindicat stop servicing the city center.
-This line runs every 15 minutes and costs ~$6, so you shouldn’t have to wait too long for your carriage to whisk you away.
+BUS: To travel to Mallorca, Spain more frugally, there’s a bus serving the airport.
+Catch the A1 line from the Aeroport - Sortides stop and ride for 14 minutes over 3 stops to the 456-Alexandre Rosselló - Àrea d'intercanvi Sindicat stop servicing the city center.
+Running every 15 minutes and costing ~$6, you shouldn’t have to wait too long for this carriage to whisk you away.

-DRIVE: If you’ve decided to rent a car to explore hidden gems around the island, all of the major rental companies have booths inside the airport as well!
+DRIVE: If you rent a car to explore hidden gems around the island, all the major rental agencies have booths inside the airport as well!

 Where to Stay in Mallorca on a Budget?